 Choosing to pay for increased limits of Underinsured/Uninsured Motorist Coverage is a smart idea.
-It’s your best line of defense against drivers who ignore NY’s insurance requirements, or choose to carry only the minimum coverage and it can help your lawyer pursue compensation on your behalf.
+It’s your best line of defense against drivers who ignore New York’s insurance requirements, or choose to carry only the minimum coverage, and it can help your lawyer pursue compensation on your behalf.

 Mandated per New York Insurance Law, no-fault will cover your medical expenses and/or lost wages (up to policy limits), regardless of who is at-fault for the accident.

-No-fault will make it easier for you to get your medical bills paid if you were at fault for the accident or when the question of fault isn’t clear.
+No-fault makes it easier for you to get your medical bills paid if you were at-fault for the accident or when the question of fault isn’t clear.
 And regardless of fault, each party looks to their own insurance policy to pay their doctor and hospital bills.

 In most cases, the at-fault driver’s insurance company has a legal obligation to pay for the damages their insured causes (up to that driver’s policy limits).
 In some cases, the driver can also be held individually liable if he or she is at fault.

 What if both parties were negligent in some way, though?
 What if you suffer injuries and the other driver is mostly to blame — but you might be a little bit to blame too?